-This course, which is aimed at beginners and intermediate users, and aims to give participants the knowledge and skills to use the Bat Explorer software to analyse recordings and present the findings of surveys using the Batlogger bat detector.
+Our course, which is aimed at beginners and intermediate users, aims to give participants the knowledge and skills to use the Bat Explorer and Kaleidoscope software to analyse bat survey recordings and present their findings of surveys using the Batlogger or other bat detectors.

-The course requires only a very basic knowledge of bats and bat ecology, and after looking, briefly, at the Batlogger itself, we then move on to the main part of the course, using the BatExplorer software to manipulate recordings, identify species and analyse our findings.
-The identification features illustrated will apply to a range of different software.
+This one-day course requires only a very basic knowledge of bats and bat ecology, and the identification features illustrated will apply to a range of different software.

-- Species Identification – An introduction to species ID using BatExplorer.
-Based around recordings of multiple UK bat species, we look at the tools we have to identify bats, some of the pitfalls and how we can report our findings.
+- Species Identification – An introduction to species identification.
+Based around recordings of multiple UK bat species, we will look at the tools we have to identify bats, some of the pitfalls and how we can report our findings.

 - Tea, coffee and biscuits are provided.